PhilipDaniels/dotnetversioning/SetVersion/usage.md

   standards.
 Do not set them based on CI build numbers because this will make it difficult to inter-operate with local builds (see "Eliminating the NuGet Shuffle" below).

-* For legacy .Net projects, use AssemblyInformationalVersion to provide traceability back to the exact set of code used to build the project.
-For project.json projects, you achieve the same thing simply by using a longer version string such as "1.2.3-pre20160320173022-commit-12aa63-master".
+* Use AssemblyInformationalVersion to provide traceability back to the exact set of code used to build the project.

 * Pre-release builds should use a "-pre{{UtcNow}}" or similar suffix.